 - Put on the lid and shake well.

 - After rinsing your mouth with the mixture, spit it out.
 You should then feel much better.
 Store remainder in the fridge " covering with the lid.

 Thyme essential oil can cause some side effects, but they are generally not severe.
 It is thought that the oil can irritate the skin, as well as the mucous membranes.
 Take note that essential oils should never be used orally unless they are diluted.
 If you are allergic to some oils, you may want to do a skin patch test first before using any essential oil.

 What happens if you do not dilute thyme essential oil?
 If you do not dilute thyme essential oil, there is a possibility that it can cause skin irritation and sensitization.
 Thyme essential oil is listed in the Hazardous Essential Oil List that can cause dermal irritation.
 Refer to this link to learn more: THYME OIL

 - Do not use thyme oil for treating toothaches if you are pregnant or have hypertension.
 Using thyme as an ingredient in your meals is much better and safer.

-- Avoid taking thyme as an herbal medications if you are allergic to oregano.
-Oregano is an aromatic herb as well as thyme, so there's a possibility that you could be allergic to thyme, too.
+- Avoid taking thyme as an herbal medication if you are allergic to oregano.
+Oregano is an aromatic herb as well as thyme, so there's a possibility that you could be allergic to thyme, as well.

 - Do not treat children under 2 years old with thyme herbal medications.